-By 1945, Gilbert Jr. felt impelled to try to safeguard the items he held.
-He formed himself into a foundation under the laws of Rhode Island, and items given to the Carpenter Foundation became legally protected by State law.
-I was overjoyed to find that he had had the courage to do this, even though it did cost him his Christian Science teacher's job, and his practitioner's card in the Christian Science Journal, and that of his father.(8)
+The foundation was formed under the laws of Rhode Island, U.S.A., and items given to the Carpenter Foundation became legally protected by State law.
+I was overjoyed to find that he had had the courage to do this, even though it did cost him his Christian Science teacher's job, and his practitioner's card in the Christian Science Journal.
+Gilbert Sr. also lost his status as a Christian Science practitioner.

-The Foundation and the Manual
+The Foundation and The Manual

 It concerned me, however, that Gilbert's items included many for which there was no context or indicated source.
-Those which merely illustrated some principle in Science and Health were grand, but I asked Mr. Carpenter how he reconciled his loyalty to the Manual with Art.
+Those which merely illustrated some principle in Science and Health were grand, but I asked Mr Carpenter how he reconciled his loyalty to the Manual with Art.
 XXII, Sect.
 8: "A strictly private communication from the Pastor Emeritus to a member of her Church shall not be made public without her written consent" (emphasis added).
 I had no wholly satisfactory reply.
 The assurance that they were not being "made public" required examination so long as that phrase means "shared with somebody else."

-Gilbert Jr.'s attitude was that when God bade him follow a particular course, he did so regardless of what human wisdom might say - and preferred to brave the wrath of man than that of God.(9) I felt that the God who dictated

-Sect.
-8 was the same as He who pointed out a particular path, and there could be no duality.
-Later Gilbert did write to say he believed that Mrs. Eddy's written consent or approval, as demanded for all important acts and appointments in the Manual, just had the significance now of requiring members and officials to make sure they acted in a way which would have brought her signature and approval.
-(10) To this I could not agree, feeling that a concession to matter in the form of a materially organized church (see Miscellaneous Writings, 91:9) requires a faithful concession in the form of correct material procedure.
-Correct reasoning about a wholly spiritual Pastor Emeritus was excellent; but then we must go the whole route, for it presupposed a wholly spiritual "structure of Truth and Love" (11) (not bricks and mortar and human officials), operating universally from moment to moment, without limitation to a specified building, dignitary, or time.
+Gilbert Jr.'s attitude was that when God bade him follow a particular course, he did so regardless of what human wisdom might say - and preferred to brave the wrath of man than that of God.
+I felt that the God who dictated Sect.
+8 was the same as He who pointed out a particular path, and there could be no dualism.
+Later Gilbert did write to say he believed that Mrs Eddy's written consent or approval, as demanded for all important acts and appointments in the Manual, just had the significance now of requiring members and officials to make sure they acted in a way which would have brought her signature and approval (a view held today by the organization).
+To this I could not agree, feeling that a concession to matter in the form of a materially-organized church (see Miscellaneous Writings 91:9) requires a faithful concession in the form of correct material procedure. reasoning about a wholly spiritual Pastor Emeritus was excellent; but then we must go the whole route, for it pre-supposed a wholly spiritual "structure of Truth and Love" (S&H 583:9) - not human officials and bricks and mortar operating universally from moment to moment, without limitation to a specified building, dignitary, or time.

 I also felt there was something to be pondered under Art.
 VIII, Sect.
 15: "Church Organizations Ample."
-The official Christian Science organizations were surely more than enough for the development of Christian Science, so long as one was thinking of group activities that require "general official control."
-(12)
+The official Christian Science organizations were surely more than enough for the development of Christian Science, so long as one was thinking of group activities that require "general, official control" (Manual 70:12).

-It, therefore, seemed to me that the Foundation was fine so long as it did not seek to define Christian Science or Christian Science behavior to anyone in any way, and provided it saw the connection between Science and Health and whatever it ascribed to Mary Baker Eddy.
-Then it was not an organization, nor a peddler of private communications, for once the universal import of a message from Mrs. Eddy is understood - once the Principle is known - the student is the member of her Church to whom it is addressed.
+It, therefore, seemed to me that the Foundation was fine so long as it did not seek to define Christian Science or Christian Science behaviour to anyone in any way, and provided it was the connection between Science and Health and whatever it ascribed to Mary Baker Eddy.
+Then it was not an organization, nor a peddler of private communications, for once the universal import of a message from Mrs Eddy is understood - once the Principle is known - the student is the member of her Church to whom it is addressed.